 *Students can combine classes from different tracks, assuming they meet any necessary prerequisites and spaces are available.
 Course choices for modules 1 and 2 CANNOT be changed once selected prior to arrival.
-After arrival students will have until the first day of each module to change a course for modules 3-5 if they wish.
-Prior to making any course changes, students need to consult with coordinators and the professor.
 Any course must have a minimum enrollment of 8 students or it will be cancelled.
 Please note if a student from the Evolution or Politics track wishes to participate in a Marine Ecology course, an additional materials fee applies.
 Please note courses are subject to change.

 Studying and living in San Cristobal

 The campus of Universidad San Francisco de Quito in Galapagos (which includes the local programs, GAIAS, and the GSC) is located in the island of San Cristobal, the capital of the Galapagos, in the city of Puerto Baquerizo Moreno, which has a population of approximately 6,000 people, most of whom make their living principally of artisanal (small scale) fishing and tourism.
 In San Cristobal, water temperature averages 22-23 Cª / 71-73 Fº, although it can range from 19Cº - 26 Cº / 66Fº - 78 Fº.
 Other islands (such as Española) have lower water temperatures depending on the time of year.